Cranberry Pudding

 • 1 teaspoon baking soda

-• 3 cups fresh or frozen cranberries (about 9 ounces), chopped in food processor to yield 2 cups
+• 3 cups fresh or frozen cranberries (9oz/255g), chopped in a food processor to yield 2 cups

 • 1 cup whole milk (half & half and cream work too)